adamfitz/myblog/content/page/about.md

 I am a network engineer experienced with routing, switching, load balancing, automation and AWS cloud networking.

-I have a passion for automation, exploring techonolgies and pushing myself to continuiously learn and grow both personally and professionally.
+I have a passion for automation, exploring technologies and pushing myself to continuously learn and grow both personally and professionally.